Family Trust Update – Exclude a Beneficiary

 2. Your Backup Appointors confirm or change them (as required)

-3. Trustee, you confirm the current Trustees, or you can change the Trustee
+3. Trustee, you confirm the current Trustees, or you can change the Trustees

 Family Trust Update – Exclude a Beneficiary from a Family Trust